nextauthjs/next-auth/www/docs/providers.md

 ### Basics

 1. Register your app at an email provider.
-An overview of email providers is available at the email link in the table above.
+An overview of email providers is available at the email link in the providers list.
 2. There are two ways to configure the SMTP-server you can either use a connection string or a configuration object.

     2.1.
 Connection string: